 If "practicing homosexual" means a person who is openly approving of homosexuality and is engaged in it, can this person be saved?
 Yes and no. Yes, because any sinner has the potential of becoming saved.
-On the other hand, if the person is professing to be a Christian yet is unrepentantly practicing homosexuality, then it would appear that he is not saved.
+On the other hand, if the person is professing to be a Christian yet is unrepentantly practicing homosexuality, then it would appear that he would not be saved.
 1 John 2:4 says, "The one who says, 'I have come to know Him,' and does not keep His commandments, is a liar, and the truth is not in him."
-So, a homosexual can be saved, but once saved, the Spirit of God will move that person to repent of the sin of homosexuality.
+So, a homosexual can be saved, but once saved the Spirit of God will move that person to repent of the sin of homosexuality.
 If a person continues to practice homosexuality unrepentantly, promoting it, etc., then that person would not be demonstrating evidence of regeneration.

 But then again, a person could become saved, still fall into homosexuality, be convicted by the Spirit of sinning, and all the while seek to break free from it.
-So technically, in this last sense, he could be saved and be a homosexual--not as a lifestyle but as in struggling against his sin which sometimes can get the best of him.
+So technically, in this last sense, he could be saved and be a homosexual -- not as a lifestyle, but as in struggling against his sin which sometimes can get the best of him.
 It would be like a drug addict becoming a Christian and still being hooked on drugs.
 He would struggle against it but still have the desire to participate in it.

 I would say that a person who has professed Christ and is struggling against sin is demonstrating evidence of regeneration.
 Remember, many people who become Christians still struggle with many of their old sins.
 Even Paul struggled, "For the good that I wish, I do not do; but I practice the very evil that I do not wish," (Rom.
 7:19).
-We are not perfect, and we must remember to be gracious to others especially when they are stuck in an old sin, want to repent of it, and are trying to have victory over it.
-This is when grace is needed--not law.
+We are not perfect and we must remember to be gracious to others, especially when they are stuck in an old sin, want to repent of it, and are trying to have victory over it.
+This is when grace is needed, not law.
 But, of course, we are never to encourage or excuse a person's sin.
 We must pray for them to attain full victory.

 Finally, no dead people struggle for life.
 Only those who are alive struggle.
 Likewise, the dead in sin, the unregenerate, do not struggle against their sins.
 Christians do.